-However, if you are disabled, employability is never simply a question of being able to do the job, it is also a question of being able to get there in the first place, having an employer who makes appropriate adjustments, and having the stamina to complete a working day as the RADAR (Royal Association for Disability and Rehabilitation) report to government, by Liz Sayce, points out (2011: pp137-40).
+However, if you are disabled, employability is never simply a question of being able to do the job, it is also a question of being able to get there in the first place, who having employer makes appropriate an adjustments, and having the stamina to complete a working day as the RADAR (Royal Association for Disability and Rehabilitation) report to government, by Liz Sayce, points out (2011: pp137-40).
 Additionally, the ordinary things like getting up in the morning and travelling to work (which may require assistance) will have had to be achieved first.
 Within all this lies a whole raft of issues that disabled people have had to tackle to enable their participation in mainstream employment and society in general (RADAR was renamed Disability Rights UK following a merger in 2012, see chapter 11.)

 It is when we look at the surrounding issues that prevent disabled people working, that we see many of the fundamental inequalities that continue to operate in our society (Barnes, 1991: p3; Oliver and Barnes, 2012: p129).
-Despite the advances that have taken place to bring about more integration, including various political initiatives to improve employment opportunities, unemployment amongst disabled people remains disproportionately high.
+Despite the advances that have taken place to bring about more integration, including various political opportunities, improve initiatives employment to unemployment amongst disabled people remains disproportionately high.